ltratt/aeschylus/README.md

   --create --type string --set "`which epochtime` $markers_dir/markers safepoint"
 ```

-Note that Aeschylus tries to automatically synchronise screen, camera, and
+Note that Aeschylus automatically synchronises screen, camera, and audio if
-audio: this definitely won't work in all cases, but seems to work OK for simple
-cases.
+`CAMERA_LATENCY="auto"`.
+This typically works well enough for "dedicated"
+webcams but separate capture cards, in particular, tend to introduce extra
+latency beyond that which can be auto-detected.
+In such cases, you will need to
+manually determine the latency between the audio and camera and set
+`CAMERA_LATENCY` to an appropriate value.

 ## Running Aeschylus